ecammnetwork/minimal-mistakes/docs/_ecamm-live-first-facebook-live/005-second-broadcast-overlays-scenes.md

 ## Build Scene 1 — Your Introduction

 Open your Scenes window if it's not already visible.
 At the top of your display, select <samp>Scenes</samp> menu ➝ <samp>Show Scenes Window</samp>.
-There is a default scene available.
-You can rename it by clicking directly on the Scene name twice.
+There is a default Scene available.
+You can rename it by double-clicking on the Scene name.
 Give your Scene an obvious, unique name like "Introduction".
-Clear Scene names are useful since you'll be selecting them on the fly in front of an audience.
+Descriptive Scene names are useful since you'll be selecting them on the fly in front of an audience.
 You want that to be as easy as possible.

 [![Figure\: The Scenes Window with tools labeled.](/assets/img/scenes-window-annotated.png "The Scenes Window Annotated")](/assets/img/scenes-window-annotated.png)